PoCInnovation/Workshops/p2p/old/1.Solidity/README.md

 - Everyone must be able to update the message stored in the contract.

-## Step 2 : Compiling the contract :gear:
+## Step 2 : Compiling the contract ⚙️

 Now that you've written the contract, you need to compile it!
 The compiler used is `solc`, and has already been included to your `package.json` dependencies file.